amille90/osticket-post-installation/README.md

 </p>

 <h1>osTicket - Post Installation</h1>
-This tutorial explains how to configure various compartments within the osTicket VM software application to withhold a functional ticketing system.
+This project tutorial explains how to configure various compartments within the osTicket VM software application to withhold a functional ticketing system.
 These compartments include roles, departments, teams, deskagents, admins, back-end users, SLA'S and help topics.
 It also gives a scope of the agent panel vs. the admin. panel within osTicket.